Universal on-chip polarization handling with deep photonic networks: Polarization-Handling Device Designs and Simulations

-For more complex device objectives like this one, the deep photonic network design procedure enables the utilization of a greater number of layers, offering increased design flexibility.
-Even though five layers were sufficient for all objectives here, designers may easily experiment with the device performance and fabrication tolerance results in deeper networks with greater number of layers.
-The networks also generalize well to more than two outputs, where an arbitrary number of input-output pairs can be specified, each with its own transfer function.
-The simulation results obtained from these three devices underscore the efficacy of deep photonic networks in achieving arbitrarily specified polarization handling capabilities characterized by high extinction ratios and minimal insertion losses.
-We also note that these networks may be configured in order to reduce transmission errors due to fabrication-induced changes, by simultaneously optimizing over-etched and under-etched versions of the same device \cite{ref28a}.
+For more complex objectives, our design procedure allows for more cascaded layers with increasing design flexibility.
+While five layers were sufficient for all devices here, deeper networks can be easily explored for performance and fabrication tolerance.
+The networks also generalize to more than two outputs, with specifiable transfer functions for arbitrary input-output pairs.
+The simulation results from the three devices we study here underscore our networks' capabilities in achieving arbitrarily specified polarization handling with high extinction ratios and minimal insertion losses.
+We also note that the same optimization procedure may also be used to mitigate fabrication-induced errors by simultaneously optimizing over/under-etched versions of the same device \cite{ref28a}.
 Moreover, the demonstrated methodology is not restricted to silicon and can be extended to other material platforms, depending on system requirements.
 By offering a framework that can be standardized and applied across different materials or fabrication platforms, this design paradigm enables universal polarization handling capabilities within a unified device architecture.
-These capabilities underscore deep photonic networks as a scalable and universally applicable architecture for realizing application-specific polarization handling operations across various domains including next-generation optical communications, sensing, and computing applications.
+These capabilities highlight deep photonic networks as a scalable, universally applicable architecture for specific polarization handling in advanced optical communications, sensing, and computing.

+As detailed in Table~\ref{tab:comparison_bench}, our deep photonic network devices demonstrate competitive performance compared to state-of-the-art designs ~\cite{ref18a, ref24a, ref32a, ref33a, ref37a, ref38a, ref20a, ref34a, ref35a, ref36a}.
+Our polarization splitters achieve an extinction ratio exceeding 20 dB with less than 0.45 dB excess loss over a 120 nm bandwidth.
+The polarization-independent power splitter maintains a splitting imbalance below 1 dB and an excess loss under 0.5 dB across the same spectrum.
+Beyond their strong performance, our devices are also designed in under one minute each, demonstrating several orders of magnitude better computational efficiency than the designs for comparable structures.
+This efficiency offers a major advantage over conventional approaches, which require prior knowledge of mode coupling dynamics, and over other inverse design methods that rely on iterative electromagnetic simulations.
+The rapid optimization and flexibility of our method enable the design of complex, general-purpose polarization handling devices that are otherwise challenging to realize efficiently.